richardcom/tp/docs/DeveloperGuide.md

 * `JsonAdaptedStocking#JsonAdaptedStocking(Stocking)` — Transforms the stocking model into the json adapted model.
 * `JsonAdaptedStocking#toModelType(Stocking)` — Transforms the json adapted model into the stocking model.

-The relationship
+The relationship between the book and the stocking and other components

 ![The relationship between the book and the stocking and other components](images/ModelClassBookStockingDiagram.png)

-These operations are incoperated into the storage read and write process in the execution.
+These operations are incorporated into the storage read and write process in the execution.

-#####Given below is an example usage scenario of how stocking information with be parsed when adding a book.
+#####Given below is an example usage scenario of how stocking information with be parsed when editing a book.

 Step 1.
 The user launches the application and types command edit with `s/scienceLb 10 centralLb 30`, and the logic manager calls the library parser, which calls the edit command parser.